Hossein Derakhshan on Fake News and Beyond

 In September 2017, Hossein Derakhshan co-wrote a European Council report titled ‘Information disorder: Toward an interdisciplinary framework for research and policy making’ with Claire Wardle of First Draft.
 The report is an excellent analysis of information warfare that has increasingly ingratiated itself in our daily lives, whether it is among states or between the public and the state.
 Segregating bad information into three distinct challenging areas (Image below) aids the understanding of different methods that can be employed to tackle them head on.

 We have all come across all three types of bad information in different ways and forms over the last few years, most recently with Deepfakes circulating all over the internet.
+According to a recent survey conducted among almost a thousand American internet users by the London based web hosting guide Who is Hosting this, 89% of the respondents believed that Deepfakes cause more harm than good.
+However, almost 48% believed that nobody could make deepfake content about them.
+The reality as we know, is quite different; there are certain controversial apps available to create such content.
 George Orwell’s classic ‘1984’ in its dystopian plot introduced the term ‘Newspeak’, a fictional language created by the antagonist totalitarian government to control and change the way people think.
 Today, more than 70 years after the book was first published, the idea of ‘Newspeak’ seems closer to reality than fiction.
 In fact, the way thought conditioning takes place today is more intrusive and underhanded than it was in 1984.
 Its control lies not just with power hungry government regimes but a new league of oppugnancy comprising the fifth estate and those controlling it via complicated algorithms.
 An unattributed quote plays right into this space ‘Today it is possible to prove and at the same time disprove anything on the internet’.

 Perhaps inspired by his personal experience with obstruction of creative expression, Derakhshan is actively raising awareness about the harm that occurs when journalism and journalists are publicly degraded by people in positions of power.
 Drawing inspiration from the work of late media scholar James W. Carey, he has noted that danger to journalism often translates into danger to democracy.